Reviewed – May, 2026

 ERP implementation FAQs

-1. How much does ERP implementation cost?
-Varying factors play a role in the cost of an ERP solution.
-These factors include whether you will be hosting your ERP solution on-premises (which requires an upfront investment into hardware, software licensing fees, hardware/software maintenance, IT staff, storage, and utilities) or in the cloud (which doesn’t require hardware, software, storage, or IT investments); how the ERP vendor charges (per user or for the resources used); downtime and training fees (if they apply); and the potential purchasing of additional applications in the future.
+Several factors drive the cost of an ERP implementation.
+These include whether the solution will be hosted on-premises (requiring upfront investments in hardware, licensing, maintenance, IT staff, storage, and utilities) or in the cloud (which avoids hardware, software, storage, and most IT infrastructure costs); the vendor’s pricing model (per user or by resources consumed); training and downtime costs, if they apply; and the potential addition of complementary applications in the future.
+Acumatica’s resource-based pricing means costs scale with usage, not with seat counts.

-1. How do I measure the ROI of ERP implementation?
-The ROI is the comparing of the total cost of ownership (TCO) to the direct and indirect benefits you expect to receive over a five-to-10-year period.
-Some ROI savings include increased revenue, reduced overall operating expenses, improved production efficiency, and better cash flow.
-When taken together, the cost and the ROI will provide you with a clear picture of the economic impact of the ERP solution you’re researching.
+ROI is the comparison of the total cost of ownership (TCO) against the direct and indirect benefits you expect to receive over a five-to-ten-year period.
+Common savings include increased revenue, reduced operating expenses, improved production efficiency, and better cash flow.
+Together, cost and ROI provide a clear picture of the economic impact of the ERP solution under consideration.

 Conclusion

-• The ERP implementation process involves multiple steps, starting with choosing your deployment option to the go-live.
+- The ERP implementation process involves multiple stages, starting with choosing your deployment option to the go-live.
 The ERP vendor you choose should walk you through each step and continue supporting you after the ERP implementation is complete.

 “Most people told us it would take about nine months to go live from when you start the process.
 It was amazing.
 Within five months we were live.
 [Acumatica] has a great platform and a great system that helped us go so fast.” – Sendy Stern, Chief Technology Officer, Fabuwood